Dollarmannen/conflictsAnalyzer/README.md

 -exportpath, should be set to where you want to store the html with the results

+If Git is set to any other language than English, edit row 16 in ConflictsAnalyzer/src/util/MergeConflicter.java to the corresponding Git message in your language.

 run RunStudy.java class from conflictsAnalyzer project

 if you have a this problem: